 WHY START BEEKEEPING?

 Because it is enjoyable, fun and helps pollinate our fruits and vegetables.
 How To Start Beekeeping.

 You've thought about it long enough.
-You've almost done it every year.
-Now is the time.
-The spring of 2015 is around the corner.
+Don't put beekeeping off another year.
+The spring of 2016 is around the corner.
 To start bees in the spring you have to get your ducks in a row now.
 Bees are available for purchase only for a short time in the winter, then they are sold out.
 Purchase your hive equipment from us too.
 Take a class with us and learn from a certified master beekeeper.

-Maybe you've had it with your allergies getting worse and you've heard that local honey may ease allergies.
+Maybe you have allergies and they are getting worse and you've heard that local honey may ease allergies.

 Maybe you're tired of your orchard not producing apples like it did when you had honey bees in the area.

 Stop putting it off and join the movement across the country of keeping honey bees.

 Take one of our beekeeping classes taught by EAS Certified Master Beekeeper David Burns.
 Credentials matter when it comes to beekeeping classes.
 This ensures that you are receiving accurate information, not folklore or opinions.
 Our classes are known throughout the country as one of the most thorough, complete and understandable beekeeping classes available.
 Check out our upcoming beekeeping classes.